PhilRW/blog/content/post/2015/reviewed/2015-10-23-average-metro-denver-apartment-rent-drops-as-downtown-vacancies-rise-the-denver-post.markdown

 wordpress_id: 85923
 ---

-<blockquote>Westminster led the metro area for the second month with a 13.8 percent gain in average rents.</blockquote>
+> Westminster led the metro area for the second month with a 13.8 percent gain in average rents.

 Source: _[Average metro Denver apartment rent drops as downtown vacancies rise - The Denver Post](http://www.denverpost.com/business/ci_29013199/average-metro-denver-apartment-rent-drops-5-downtown)_